Hidden gems in Nice are out-of-the-way places that aren’t necessarily high on top of the list of things to do.

 When you’re done dipping your toes, climb back up to the port promenade and keep walking towards your right.

-You’ll get exceptional views on the way of the harbor, the lighthouse, and if you walk far enough.
+You’ll get exceptional views on the way of the harbor, and the lighthouse if you walk far enough.

 SENTIER DU LITORAL